cloudfoundry-community/splunk-firehose-nozzle/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
-name:
+name: Enhancement Request
-about:
+about: Suggest an enhancement to the Splunk Firehose Nozzle project
-title:
+title: '"[ENHANCEMENT]"'
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---